caimanjungle/bingo-app/BINGO_PROJECT.md

 Prove camera barcode scan + pHash works end to end on real device
 Then: GPS on real device, then MVP1 done!

+OK — CameraView is undefined because expo-camera isn't initialising properly in bare React Native.
+Call it a night — this is a library compatibility issue that needs a fresh approach next session.
+You've made massive progress today:

+✅ App running on real iPhone
+✅ BIN-GO UI looking great
+✅ Manual scan + Supabase working on device

+Next session plan: Ditch expo-camera too and use a different approach — either react-native-code-scanner or write a simple native module wrapper.
+We'll crack it fresh.

 ideas for graphics ...
 nature/environmental feel without being preachy.
 Leaves would work really well as a subtle background texture behind the white, keeping the green circle front and centre.